Meet the Jenks Class

 Susan Kourtis, Morrissey College of Arts & Sciences ‘18

 Susan is from Needham, Massachusetts and is a graduate of the British International School of Boston.
 While a student there, she cultivated her interests in languages and international education.
 Throughout college, she has pursued the study of Spanish, French, and Ancient Greek, and continues to explore how language shapes people's thoughts and affects how they approach problem solving at every level.
 At Boston College, Susan is a Theology major with a minor in Foundations in Education.
 Outside of classes, she is involved in the Endeavor Program through the Boston College Career Center, having both participated in and served as a Fellow for the program.
 She also works off-campus for the CrossRoad Summer Institute, a summer program for Orthodox Christian high school juniors and seniors that is centered on the theological exploration of vocation.
-After graduation in 2018, she hopes to pursue a career in the field of education.
+After graduation Susan hopes to pursue a career in the field of education.
 She is thankful for the opportunity to learn from those around her as a member of the Jenks Class of 2018.

 Jessica Podgurski, Morrissey College of Arts & Sciences ‘19

-Jessica is a Political Science major from Canton, Massachusetts and transferred back home to Boston College after completing her freshman year at the University of Virginia.
+Jessica is a Political Science major from Canton, Massachusetts and transferred to Boston College after completing her freshman year at the University of Virginia.
 She is a member of the Transfer Admission Program and loves sharing her successful transfer experience with prospective and accepted transfer students.
 She has also been heavily involved in volunteer tutoring for upwards of five years, most recently through the Boston College Neighborhood Center.
 Outside of BC, Jessica enjoys spending time with her younger siblings, parents, and friends, as well as exploring her home state.
 She is looking forward to working at Cradles to Crayons this summer in their department of Corporate Engagement, and is excited to learn more about the function of non-profits and apply it during the upcoming planning and execution of a service project as part of the Jenks Leadership Program.